sandangel/hackathon-starter/k8s/README.md

 ### Configuration

+**Note:** The 443 listener for the Gateway is not configured yet and will be addressed in a future update.

 - **Gateway**: Defined in `gateway.yaml`, it specifies the entry point for traffic and the protocols supported.
 - **HTTPRoute**: Defined in `httproute.yaml`, it specifies the routing rules and backend services.